morrilet/TutorialWorldGenerationWiki/Facet-Production.md

 }
 ```

 (Oh, right - don't forget to put in the ```SeaLevelProvider``` so that the game doesn't spawn the player 100 meters underwater!
-You'd need to add Core as a dependency in the new module's `module.txt` file.
+You'll need to add Core as a dependency in the new module's `module.txt` file.
 Make sure to recompile or do a `gradlew idea` followed by an Intellij restart.)

 Now, when we run the rasterizer, we can access this facet data that we have provided.
 Lets use it: